What is cloud cost optimization?

 6. Custom Optimization for Healthcare Applications:

-Healthcare applications require robust data management and compliance with regulatory standards.
+Healthcare applications require robust data management and healthcare regulatory compliance.
 Custom solutions include:

 7. Cloud Cost Optimization for Education Institutions: